tuur/STPS/README.md

 This tool can be used for syntactic tree classification, based on the Syntax Tree Pattern Structure (STPS).
 It is associated with, and described in [(Leeuwenberg et al., 2015)](http://link.springer.com/chapter/10.1007%2F978-3-319-19545-2_10), where it was used for drug-drug interaction relation extraction.
 The ICFCA`15 conference slides can be found [here](https://github.com/tuur/STPS/raw/master/slides.pdf).
 The tool includes the following functionalities:

-* Tree Classification using Lazy Positive Hypothesis Classification (LPHC) (with or withour branch projection)
+* Tree Classification using Lazy Positive Hypothesis Classification (LPHC)
-* Some Visualization, Penn Treebank Output, and Latex output of Trees (using [forest](https://www.ctan.org/pkg/forest?lang=en))
+* Visualization, Penn Treebank Output, and Latex output of Trees (using [forest](https://www.ctan.org/pkg/forest?lang=en))

-And will soon also include:
+It will hopefully soon also include:
 * Tree simplifications
 * Extraction of Class-characteristic Tree Patterns
 * Tree Classification based on Extracted Patterns